 Are you planning on taking a long RV trip soon?
-If so, then it is important to get some things ready before you set out.
+If so, it is important to prepare some things before you set out.
 Many different preparations need to be made for an extended journey like this one.

 This article will go over the first steps of what needs to be done to get your RV ready for an extended trip.
 Check on the list below.

 Get Yourself the Perfect Camper Vehicle